 - The Ph.D. thesis must consist of original research; a purely expository thesis is not acceptable, and a historical thesis is not acceptable unless it consists of original research in the history of mathematics.

 6. Thesis defense (Master's students)

 - The thesis is optional.
-If a student chooses to write a thesis, the student must complete between three and six hours of thesis credit (which may be used to replace course work in the 30 credit requirement).
+If a student chooses to write a thesis, the student must complete between four and six hours of thesis credit (which may be used to replace course work in the 30 credit requirement).
 The thesis is usually of an expository nature and may be in any field of mathematics.